SciCatProject/documentation/Catanie/Testing.md

 The practice I have followed is to create a `MockStubs` file that contains only the necessary mocked methods for services or pipes or components.
 This file can be added to to allow almost complete coverage of the app.

-# Anatomy of a Test
+# Anatomy of a Unit Test

 ## BeforeEach